There’s an ongoing discussion in the Scrum community whether you should you replace a sprint backlog item with a product

 and that scope may be clarified and re-negotiated between the product owner and the development team as more is learned

 Although some influential people in the Scrum community strongly suggest that you should not replace Sprint backlog

 items when the Sprint has started, this is not what Scrum guide claims.

 In reality, sprint goals can change.
-Scope can be modified both because of the business needs and because of the bad development
+The scope can be modified both because of the business needs and because of the bad development

 insights.
 However, a Sprint where you have replaced a Sprint backlog item with some other product backlog item

 can still be a successful Sprint, provided that you have delivered the needed value.